ComparativeGenomicsToolkit/cactus/doc/sa_refgraph_hackathon_2023.md

 #### From GAF/GAM to BAM

 You can project your read mappings from the graph to a linear reference with `vg surject`.
-This will let you output your mappings in BAM format, which can be used with non-pangenome tools like `DeepVariant`, `samtools` or `GATK`.
+This will let you output your mappings in BAM format, which can be used with non-pangenome tools like `DeepVariant`, `samtools`, `GATK` etc.

 You can project your mappings to any reference path in the graph (as selected with `--reference` in `cactus-pangenome`), so GRCh38 or CHM13 in the example.
 You can in theory project reads to any sample in the graph (even non reference samples) but it is a little trickier and not covered here (requires updating the `.gbz` with `vg gbwt`).

 You must first create a list of reference paths (it is important to use the full graph for CHM13 paths):

 ```
-singularity exec -H $(pwd) docker://quay.io/comparative-genomics-toolkit/cactus:v2.6.11 \
+singularity exec -H $(pwd) docker://quay.io/comparative-genomics-toolkit/cactus:v2.6.13 \
 vg paths -x ./hprc10/hprc10.full.gbz -S GRCh38 -L > grch38.paths.txt

-singularity exec -H $(pwd) docker://quay.io/comparative-genomics-toolkit/cactus:v2.6.11 \
+singularity exec -H $(pwd) docker://quay.io/comparative-genomics-toolkit/cactus:v2.6.13 \
 vg paths -x ./hprc10/hprc10.full.gbz -S CHM13 -L > chm13.paths.txt
 ```

 To project your reads to `GRCh38`, do the following (use `-p chm13.paths.txt` to instead project to CHM13).
+If you don't supply a path list with `-F` it will project to to a mix of GRCh38 and CHM13 which is almost certainly *not* what you want.

 ```
-singularity exec -H $(pwd) docker://quay.io/comparative-genomics-toolkit/cactus:v2.6.11 \
+singularity exec -H $(pwd) docker://quay.io/comparative-genomics-toolkit/cactus:v2.6.13 \
 bash -c "vg surject -x ./hprc10/hprc10.gbz -G ./hprc10/hprc10.hg002.new.gaf.gz --interleaved -F grch38.paths.txt -b -N HG002 -R 'ID:1 LB:lib1 SM:HG002 PL:illumina PU:unit1' > ./hprc10/hprc10.hg002.new.bam"
 ```

 This takes about 4 hours and 64Gb RAM.

 It's important to use `--interleaved` to tell `surject` that the reads are paired.
-The readgroup `-R` is boilerplate tags to help `DeepVariant`.
+The readgroup `-R` is boilerplate tags to help `DeepVariant` or other tools that expect this info in the BAM header.
+You can also modify the header yourself with `samtools` if needed.

-You should be able to use `hprc10.gbz` for surjection whether you aligned to `hprc.d2.gbz` or `hprc.gbz` initially.
+You should be able to use `hprc10.gbz` for surjection whether you aligned to `hprc10.d2.gbz` or `hprc10.gbz` or the personalized pangenome initially.

 #### Mapping Directly to BAM

 If you are only ever going to use the BAM, you don't need to create the GAF with `giraffe` then `surject` afterwards -- you can do both at once (use `--ref-paths chm13.paths.txt` to project to CHM13 instead):
 ```
-singularity exec -H $(pwd) docker://quay.io/comparative-genomics-toolkit/cactus:v2.6.11 \
+singularity exec -H $(pwd) docker://quay.io/comparative-genomics-toolkit/cactus:v2.6.13 \
 bash -c "vg giraffe -Z ./hprc10/hprc10.gbz -f ./hprc10/HG002.hiseqx.pcr-free.30x.R1.fastq.gz -f ./hprc10/HG002.hiseqx.pcr-free.30x.R2.fastq.gz -o bam --sample HG002 --progress --kff-name ./hg002.kff --haplotype-name ./hprc10/hprc10.hapl -R 'ID:1 LB:lib1 SM:HG002 PL:illumina PU:unit1' --ref-paths ./grch38.paths.txt > ./hprc10/hprc10.hg002.new.bam"

 ```

+This takes about 4 hours and 64 Gb RAM.

 ## Part 4: Genotyping and Variant Calling

 ### Variant Calling with DeepVariant

 [DeepVariant](https://github.com/google/deepvariant) is a state of the art variant caller.
-It does not use pangenome format, and rather works on FASTA and BAM files, but has been trained to support data from `vg giraffe / surject`.
+It does not use pangenome formats, and rather works on FASTA and BAM files, but has been trained to support data from `vg giraffe / surject`.

 First, make a FASTA file from your graph (it is generally best to make the FASTA from the graph, to make sure it matches up exactly.
 If you are using a different reference, ie CHM13, use the `.full` graph for this step):

 ```
-singularity exec -H $(pwd) docker://quay.io/comparative-genomics-toolkit/cactus:v2.6.11 \
+singularity exec -H $(pwd) docker://quay.io/comparative-genomics-toolkit/cactus:v2.6.13 \
 bash -c "vg paths -x ./hprc10/hprc10.gbz -S GRCh38 -F > ./GRCh38.fa"
-singularity exec -H $(pwd) docker://quay.io/comparative-genomics-toolkit/cactus:v2.6.11 \
+singularity exec -H $(pwd) docker://quay.io/comparative-genomics-toolkit/cactus:v2.6.13 \
 samtools faidx ./GRCh38.fa
 ```

 Next, index the BAM (this is a required step for almost any variant caller that takes BAM input)

 ```
-singularity exec -H $(pwd) docker://quay.io/comparative-genomics-toolkit/cactus:v2.6.11 \
+singularity exec -H $(pwd) docker://quay.io/comparative-genomics-toolkit/cactus:v2.6.13 \
 samtools sort  ./hprc10/hprc10.hg002.new.bam -O BAM -o ./hprc10/hprc10.hg002.new.sort.bam --threads 8
-singularity exec -H $(pwd) docker://quay.io/comparative-genomics-toolkit/cactus:v2.6.11 \
+singularity exec -H $(pwd) docker://quay.io/comparative-genomics-toolkit/cactus:v2.6.13 \
 samtools index ./hprc10/hprc10.hg002.new.sort.bam -@ 8
 ```